jensprog/1dv610-L3/docs/Reflection.md

 I have not refactored any methods in this regard because of time contraint, but I think I have done an OK job with not having too large methods in both L2 and L3.
 L3 is implemented better in this regard in my opinion but the codebase is also smaller than in L2.

 ## Use Descriptive Names
 I have done a better job of this in L3 than in L2 in my opinion.
-Both laborations have OK naming (in regards to what the method is doing) but sometimes I've lost track and included validation inside a method, been having both a data structure to hold data and a behaviour.
+Both laborations have OK naming (in regards to what the method is doing) but sometimes I've lost track and included validation inside a method.
+Have had classes with both a data structure to hold data and a behaviour.
 If I would really go through each method I have I would probably break this rule somehow, since everything can always be improved.
 - **L3**: [MethodNames](images/DescripticNames.png)

 # Chapter 4